janbjorge/pgqueuer/docs/limits.md

 ## Throttling Job Processing

-By default, there is no limitation on how frequently jobs can be dequeued from the database or the number of concurrent jobs that can be processed by each consumer. `pgqueuer` provides features that allow limitations to be applied to individual endpoints as needed by the user.
+By default, there is no limitation on how frequently jobs can be dequeued from the database or the number of concurrent jobs that can be processed by each consumer. `PGQueuer` provides features that allow limitations to be applied to individual endpoints as needed by the user.

 ### Rate Limiting